OhioIoT-ESP32-WiFi-Examples/Intro-To-Events/README.md

 ## Overview

-This code serves as an interim stop in a series of videos marching toward your next-level WiFi library for ESP32 IoT developers.
+This code serves is an output from the YouTube video [ESP32 WiFi: Introducing Events](https://www.youtube.com/watch?v=AT4uNl0lJK8&list=PLAilpW21Y-LAHbQl6HvIWl0VDeJ9daaME), part of a video series marching toward your next-level WiFi library for ESP32 IoT developers.  👉 Subscribe to the [OhioIoT YouTube Channel](https://www.youtube.com/c/OhioIoT?sub_confirmation=1) for more on All Things IoT: hardware, firmware, connectivity, cloud computing, and dev toolkit.

-It is the first in this video series "Nail Down Your WiFi":
-- **[ESP32 WiFi - Introduction To Events](https://www.youtube.com/watch?v=AT4uNl0lJK8)** <---- the video for this code

 ## Getting Started